DBatUTuebingen/provenance-for-recursive-queries/README.md

 ## bom

-This examples evaluates the Bill of Materials for a humanoid robot.
+This example evaluates the Bill of Materials for a humanoid robot.
 It is an example for **WITH RECURSIVE** in **UNION ALL** semantics and discussed in the paper.

 ### Reading the Output